aroff/bitchain/README.md

 [![codecov](https://codecov.io/gh/aroff/bitchain/branch/master/graph/badge.svg)](https://codecov.io/gh/aroff/bitchain)

-# BitChain, a Bitcoin Blockchain implementation in Python
+# BitChain, a Bitcoin Blockchain protocol implementation in Python

-Status: under development
+This library implements the steps for reading and creating transactions in the Bitcoin Blockchain.

-This library implements the steps for reading and creating transaction in the Bitcoin Blockchain.
+This project is under development and usage is limited.
+It is part of a practical class that I'm teaching.

 - Finite Fields
 - Elliptic Curves